 - Pain and/or discomfort in the center of the chest.

 - Pain in the neck, back, throat, or jaw

 - Difficulty breathing

-There are preventative measures you can take that may help to reduce your risk of having a heart attack, including getting screenings and regular checkups from the doctor, staying active, eating healthy and avoiding unhealthy behaviors, such as smoking.
-Getting to the ER as quickly as possible is essential, because the treatments for opening clogged arteries work best when administered within the first hour after a heart attack begins.
-If you think you are having a heart attack, call 9-1-1 immediately if possible.
-If not, find the nearest Surepoint Emergency Center.
-We are equipped to handle:
+Furthermore, there are measures you can take that may help to reduce your risk of having a heart attack, including getting screenings and checkups from a doctor, staying active, eating healthy.
+Getting to the ER as quickly as possible is essential because the treatments for opening clogged arteries work best when administered within the first hour after a heart attack begins.